bokunimowakaru/udp/README.md

 ### Monitoring Sensor Application example

 I developed a monitoring tool which displays sensor values and their bar graphs on a web browser.
-The figure below shows recieved results from 32 sensor devices in my home.
+The figure below shows received results from 32 sensor devices in my home.

 ![udp_monitor](https://bokunimo.net/blog/wp-content/uploads/2022/02/udp-768x406.jpg)